lemariva/uPyEINK/README.md

 Leaving...
 Hard resetting via RTS pin...
 ```

-The modules are compiled (MPY) and added to the MicroPython compilation as frozen modules.
+The modules are compiled (MPY) and added to the MicroPython firmware as frozen modules.

-If you have some problems to load the firmware/code to the board, try erasing the flash first:
+If you have some problems to load the firmware/code to your ESP32 board, try erasing the flash first using:
 ```
 esptool.py --port /dev/ttyUSB0 erase_flash
 ```
-and then deploying the firmware.
+and then deploying the firmware again.
 This is needed, if you were using the ESP32 with arduino's code.

 ## Acknowledgement
 * [A MicroPython implementation for a smaller display](https://kapusta.cc/2018/03/31/epd/)